packit/packit.dev/content/docs/Configuration/_index.md

 * `packit.yaml`
 * `packit.yml`

-Both Packit Service and packit tool use this configuration file.
+Both Packit Service and Packit CLI use this configuration file.

-## Top level keys
+## Top-level keys

+Here you can see a list of the options that can be defined at the top-level and shared by all of the jobs.

 #### specfile_path